 As part of their Green Products Initiative, Hennepin County purchases remanufactured toner cartridges.
 Purchasing remans saves the county approximately $300,000 per year!

 Ramsey County Property Records and Revenue department also saved money by switching to remans.
 In 2009, Ramsey County Property Records and Revenue saved money by purchasing environmentally preferred remanufactured toner cartridges for their HP and Minolta printers.
 Purchasing remans for these printers resulted in $140 per month savings on the Minolta cartridges alone, which is an estimated savings of $1,680 per year.
 By using remanufactured instead of OEM (original equipment manufacturer) cartridges in the HP printers, the department cut costs by more than half for the first six months of 2009—spending $3,637 instead of $7,750—a cost savings of $4,113.
 (Green Alternatives, Spring 2009)

-- Calculator - Remanufactured toner cartridges Using remanufactured toner cartridges instead of new ones eliminates a waste stream and can reduce your Agency’s purchasing costs.
-This tool calculates the savings from using remanufactured toner cartridges for laser printers.
-(NYC Deparatment of Sanitation)
+- Calculator - Remanufactured toner cartridges Using remanufactured toner cartridges instead of new ones eliminates a waste stream and can reduce your agency’s purchasing costs.
+This tool calculates the savings from using "remans" for laser printers.
+(NYC Department of Sanitation)

 To determine the source of ghosting/smudging/smearing issues the MPCA ran a test on its HP printers, comparing Innovera brand remanufactured toner cartridges and HP OEM cartridges.
 Using the same four printers, we printed 100 e-mails on agency letterhead and mailed them US Mail (not inter-office) to Department of Administration.

 Each batch of letters had the printer code on the top of the page, and was printed, folded and put into envelopes starting at the same time to avoid ink drying issues.

 - 25 printed using Innovera remanufactured toner cartridge, hand-folded and stuffed